lepistone/lepistone.github.io/_posts/2020-04-03-blogs-still-make-sense.md

 Since I am at Spotify, my work has been much more diverse.
 I have been exposed to way more systems, colleagues and teams.
 I learnt more about the business as well.
 I learned from my colleagues through pairing, mobbing, code review and discussions over coffee.
 My learning has been broader, more intense, more personal, but less deep.

 Still, personal deep dives, hacks, technical books are fantastic.
 What I would like is a way to piece it all together.
 In other words, I would like to have some form of deliverable after some time spent learning or hacking on something.

-Blogposts and talks could be such a thing.
+A blog could be such a thing.